 Living in a temperate zone can limit growing plants outdoor the whole year-round.
 If you want to continue getting fresh greens from your summer garden but its winter, growing plants indoors can be the best option.
 The plants will not only purify the household air and add aesthetics to your space indoors, but it will also provide you will an abundant supply of fresh vegetables from the garden.

-The same is true for city dwellers who don’t have ample gardening space in their homes.
+The same is true for city dwellers who do not have ample gardening space in their homes.
 You will find that growing plants indoors can be a rewarding project.
-The plants don’t need much space; even the windowsill will do.
-If you are planning to start your indoor garden, you should read this article, so you know how to start.
+The plants do not need much space; even the windowsill will do.
+If you are planning to start your indoor garden then consider investing in a grobo growing box for an easy way of growing your plants, and be sure that you should read this article, so you know how to start.

 Every great project begins with knowing the essential facts about it.
 And for indoor gardening, we go back to general science — the basic requirements for plants to grow.
 Here are the five necessary things you need for your indoor garden.